ColceriuVlad/Snake/README.md

 Replace [user] with your cluster user and [password] with your cluster password

-If you wana run it locally, you have to create a .env file that contains the same environment variable and set it like this:
+If you want to run it locally, you have to create a .env file that contains the same environment variable and set it like this:

 uri_key = "mongodb://localhost:27017"